OEM Parts Coverage: Original vs Aftermarket Parts Insurance Explained

 Does standard car insurance cover OEM parts?

 No — standard auto insurance policies typically allow insurers to use aftermarket or "like kind and quality" parts when repairing your vehicle.
-This keeps claim costs lower for the insurer.
-To guarantee OEM parts are used, you must add an OEM parts endorsement (also called an OEM rider or original parts replacement coverage) to your policy for an additional premium.
+This keeps claim costs lower for the insurer, not for you.
+To guarantee OEM parts are used, you must add an OEM parts endorsement — also called an OEM rider or original parts replacement coverage — to your policy for an additional premium of $5–$20 per month.
+Some states, like Ohio, are actively considering legislation (HB 636) to require insurers to offer this option more transparently to consumers.

 Will using aftermarket parts void my car's warranty?

 Under the federal Magnuson-Moss Warranty Act, a manufacturer cannot void your warranty simply because aftermarket parts were used — they must prove the aftermarket part directly caused the damage.
 However, this can lead to disputes and delays in warranty claims.
-Using OEM parts eliminates this risk entirely and keeps your warranty status clear and unambiguous.
+For electric vehicles like Tesla, which tie specific extended warranties to OEM parts and Tesla-authorized repairs, using non-OEM parts can directly jeopardize warranty eligibility on propulsion-related components.
+Using OEM parts eliminates this risk entirely.

 Are OEM parts always better than aftermarket parts?

 Not always.
-For critical safety systems, structural components, and high-tech features (especially in EVs and luxury vehicles), OEM parts are strongly recommended.
-For cosmetic repairs like a bumper cover or side mirror housing, a quality CAPA-certified aftermarket part may perform just as well at a lower cost.
-The key is knowing which components matter most for safety and long-term vehicle integrity.
+For critical safety systems, structural components, and high-tech features — especially in EVs and luxury vehicles — OEM parts are strongly recommended.
+For cosmetic repairs like a bumper cover or side mirror housing, a quality CAPA-certified aftermarket part may perform comparably at a lower cost.
+CAPA certification involves factory inspections, material testing, and ongoing quality audits, including decertifications when parts fail to meet standards.
+The key is knowing which components matter most for safety, warranty protection, and long-term vehicle integrity.

 Can I request OEM parts even if I don't have the endorsement?

 Yes, but you'll likely pay the difference out of pocket.
 If your insurer approves an aftermarket part at $400 but the OEM equivalent costs $700, you would need to cover the $300 gap yourself.
-In some states, insurers must disclose which type of parts they plan to use so you can make an informed decision.
-This is where having the endorsement removes the guesswork — and the extra expense.
+In some states, insurers must disclose which type of parts they plan to use — and Ohio's proposed HB 636 would formalize this requirement statewide, including requiring written repair estimates to identify all non-OEM parts and note OEM availability.
+Having the endorsement removes the guesswork and the extra expense during what is already a stressful claims process.

 Which vehicles benefit the most from OEM parts coverage?

 New vehicles (under 5 years old), leased cars, luxury vehicles, and electric vehicles benefit the most from OEM parts coverage.
-These vehicles rely on precision-engineered components that are difficult to replicate with aftermarket alternatives.
-EVs in particular — like Tesla models — have proprietary battery and electrical systems that require OEM parts for safe and warranty-compliant repairs.
-If your vehicle falls into any of these categories, the endorsement cost is usually well justified.
+These vehicles rely on precision-engineered components that are difficult to replicate reliably with aftermarket alternatives.
+EVs in particular — like 2026 Tesla models — have proprietary battery, propulsion, and high-voltage electrical systems that require OEM parts for safe, software-compatible, and warranty-compliant repairs.
+If your vehicle falls into any of these categories, the endorsement cost of $60–$240 per year is usually well justified given today's rising repair costs driven by tariffs on imported auto components.

 Compare Car Insurance Rates in Ohio